m0nd/course-swapper/README.md

-# course-swapper
+# A RESTful Blog API
-Project for Enterprise Architecture course (CS544)
+Project for Enterprise Architecture (CS544)